 See you on the water!

-Spanish mackerel are showing up!
-These fish are especially present in the harbor and can be best found at first light.
-If you find schools of fish knifing across the surface, throw reflective casting jigs (1/2oz. or smaller) and reel them quickly through the school.
-If you know fish are present but not up top, try trolling Clark Spoons at different speeds and depths.
-Remember to always check your leader as it only takes catching a few of these toothy fish to make it fray.
+Spanish mackerel are already slashing around the harbor and can be best found at first light.
+When you find schools of fish knifing across the surface, throw reflective casting jigs (1/2oz. or smaller) and reel them as fast as you can through the school.
+Spanish are toothy critters so no matter how fast the action remember to pause and check your leader frequently for cuts and nicks.

 See you on the water!